All Episodes

 You ever talked to President Trump since then?

-I actually got to meet him, me and my son in Marilago um November of last year, and he the first thing he's telling me how beautiful my son is and our teeth and that I got a hard um I got a hard sentence and he was just like this makes no sense because you know,
+And he, the first thing he's telling me, how beautiful my son is and our teeth, and that I got a hard, I got a hard census.

-And we smiled it off with Coach Lou Hose and we walked away and he tell me on the back of his head, continue to be a great father.
+And he tapped me on the back and said, continue to be a great father.

-I know your son love you.
+I love you.

 I remember the words like it was yesterday.

-What an what an incredibly inspiring story.
+What an incredibly inspiring story.

-We continue now with Charles Duke Tanner, uh Duke Got Life is new book.
+Duke Got Life is new book.

-It's on Hannity.com, Amazon.com, bookstores around the country, a boxer's Fight for Freedom and One Last Shot at Redemption.
+It's on Hannity.com, Amazon.com, bookstores around the country, a boxer's fight for freedom and one last shot at redemption.

 I hope people pay attention to this.

-What do you say to the African American community that are always told Republicans and conservatives are racist and sexist and all these horrible things that they're not?
+What do you say to the African-American community that are always told Republicans and conservatives are racist and sexist and all these horrible things that they're not?

-And President Trump could have said no to me if he was a racist or if the Republican Party, they didn't want to help so many people.
+And President Trump could have said no to me if he was a racist or if the Republican Party, they didn't want to help so many, you know, different races based on that's what a racist is.

-Well, we had a big number and ever say maybe more than half.
+I'm not saying all 30,000 was black, but we had a big number in that percentage, maybe more than half.

-Um highly recommend it.
+I highly recommend it.

 It's great.